 Archivist + Archive Liaison

-She holds a Master of Library and Information Sciences with a certificate in Archives and Cultural Heritage Resources and Services from Dominican University and a Bachelor of Arts in Photography with minors in Latin-American Studies and Art History from Columbia College Chicago.
-Currently, she works at the Newberry Library of Chicago as the Ayer Indigenous Studies Librarian-in-Residence.
+She holds a Master of Library and Information Sciences with a certificate in Archives and Cultural Heritage Resources and Services from Dominican University and a Bachelor of Arts in Photography with a minor in Latin-American Studies from Columbia College Chicago.
+Currently, she works at the Newberry Library of Chicago as the Ayer Indigenous Studies Librarian.